filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 ### Step 2: Getting Power

-As part of the ${{<sref election-post>}} process.
+As part of the ${{<sref election_post>}} process.
 A miner will be challenged by the blockchain with a surprise PoSt once per proving period on expectation.

-The miner's committed sectors will turn into {{<storage_power>}} enabling them to run {{<sref leader_election>}} after the first successful PoSt submission on these committed sectors.
+The miner's committed sectors will turn into {{<sref storage_power>}} enabling them to run {{<sref leader_election>}} after the first successful PoSt submission on these committed sectors.
 If the miner is committing sectors for the first time, a SurprisePoSt will move the sectors from the miner's `ProvingSet` into the active state, otherwise an ElectionPoSt could also do this.

 During this period, the miner may also commit to new sectors, but they will not be included in proofs of space time until the next successful PoSt they submit to the chain.